timbray/quamina/README.md

 `MatchesForEvent` was O(1) in the number of
 Patterns.
-That’s probably a reasonable way to think about it, because it’s *almost* right, except in the case where a very large number of `shellstyle` patterns have been added; this is discussed in the next section.
+That’s probably a reasonable way to think about it, because it’s *almost* right, except in the case where a very large number of `wildcard` patterns have been added; this is discussed in the next section.

 To be correct, the performance is a little worse than